+SECTION FOUR: MECHANISM AND SCOPE OF RESOLUTION CONSULTATION, COOPERATION, AND EXCHANGE OF INFORMATION
-SECTION FOUR: MECHANISM AND SCOPE OF RESOLUTION CONSULTATION, COOPERATION, AND EXCHANGE OF INFORMATION including, to the extent permitted by applicable law and not contrary to public policy, recovery and Resolution plans pertaining to the group as a whole or to individual subsidiaries where plans of subsidiaries exist, and issues relevant to the operations, activities, and regulation of such Firms.
-Furthermore, the Authorities will seek to enhance cooperation in the analysis of Firms' Resolution issues, planning for potential Resolution scenarios, and appropriate simulations, contingency planning or other work designed to improve preparations of the Authorities for managing and resolving crises involving Firms.

-16. The Authorities recognise the importance of close and effective communication concerning the global operations of Firms, and intend to consult regularly regarding general Resolution developments, including the sharing of all relevant information,

-- 17. The Authorities will also work with Other Governmental Entities within their jurisdictions and with Firms themselves in developing Resolution plans and strategies for Firms and in ensuring that such plans and strategies remain current. - 18.
-To the extent possible, in respect of any confidentiality and other restrictions, the Authorities intend to: - (i) discuss approaches to Resolution planning; - (ii) share ideas and strategies; and - (iii) facilitate mutual understanding of Resolution plan rulemaking, rules, practice and implementation in each other's jurisdiction. - 19.
-To the extent practicable and as appropriate in the particular circumstances, including the status of efforts to address any difficulties experienced by a Firm, each Authority will endeavour to inform the other Authority: - (i) in advance of regulatory changes relating to Resolution regimes and which may have a significant, material impact on the operations or activities of a Firm in the other jurisdiction; and - (ii) of regulatory and technical developments applicable to the recognition and enforcement of foreign Resolution proceedings under their respective jurisdictions.

-This will, however, be without prejudice to any arrangements relating to specific prudential issues.

-- 20. Each Authority will make available staff as appropriate to give presentations to, and run training sessions for, the other Authority, to share expertise and knowledge. - 21.
+- 16. The Authorities recognize the importance of close and effective communication concerning the global operations of Firms, and intend to consult regularly regarding general Resolution developments, including the sharing of all relevant information, including, to the extent permitted by applicable law and not contrary to public policy, Firm-developed recovery plans and agency-developed Resolution plans pertaining to the group as a whole or to individual subsidiaries where plans of subsidiaries exist, and issues relevant to the operations, activities, and regulation of such Firms.
+Furthermore, the Authorities will seek to enhance cooperation in the analysis of Firms' Resolution issues, planning for potential Resolution scenarios, and appropriate simulations, contingency planning or other work designed to improve preparations of the Authorities for managing and resolving crises involving Firms. - 17.
+The Authorities will also work with Other Governmental Entities and with Firms themselves in developing Resolution plans and strategies for Firms and in ensuring that such plans and strategies remain current.
+To the extent possible, in respect of any confidentiality and other restrictions, the Authorities intend to (i) discuss approaches to Resolution planning, (ii) share ideas and strategies and (iii) facilitate mutual understanding of Resolution plan rulemaking, rules, practice and implementation in each other's jurisdiction. - 18.
+To the extent practicable, and as appropriate in the particular circumstances, including the status of efforts to address any difficulties experienced by a Firm, each Authority will endeavor to inform the other Authority (i) in advance of regulatory changes relating to Resolution regimes and which may have a significant, material impact on the operations or activities of a Firm in the other jurisdiction, and (ii) of the respective statutory and other legal requirements, including procedural requirements, applicable to the recognition and enforcement of foreign resolution proceedings under their respective jurisdictions.
+This will, however, be without prejudice to any arrangements relating to specific prudential issues. - 19.
+Each Authority will make available staff as appropriate to give presentations to, and run training sessions for, the other Authority, to share expertise and knowledge. - 20.
 Each Authority will designate a contact person or persons of sufficient seniority ex ante, to be involved in ongoing Resolution and crisis management of Firms.
-These contact people will be listed in Annex A to this CA. Each Authority will inform the other Authority of these appointments and any changes thereto.
-Senior-level contacts will be supported by regular working-level contact and collaboration, potentially including joint work on issues of common interest. - 22.
-To the extent necessary to supplement periodic consultations, and so far as consistent with any Firm-specific cooperation agreements agreed by both parties through any Firm's CMG and with ensuring compliance with the laws or regulations of Canada or the European Union (including the European Banking Union), the

-Authorities intend to cooperate with each other in assisting with Resolution planning (including implementation of such planning).
-The assistance covered by this paragraph may include, as appropriate to each Firm and in accordance with the rights of each Authority to collect or otherwise obtain information, providing:
+These contact people will be listed in Appendix A to this CA. Each Authority will inform the other Authority of these appointments and any changes thereto.
+One contact person for the FDIC will be the Director of the Office of Complex Financial Institutions.
+Senior level contacts will be supported by regular working-level contact and collaboration, potentially including joint work on issues of common interest. - 21.
+To the extent necessary to supplement periodic consultations, and so far as consistent with any Firm-specific cooperation agreements agreed by both parties through any Firm's Crisis Management Group and with ensuring compliance with the laws or regulations of the United States or the European Union (including the European Banking Union), the Authorities intend to cooperate with each other in assisting with Resolution planning (including implementation of such planning).
+The assistance covered by this paragraph may include, as appropriate to each Firm, and in accordance with the rights of each Authority to collect or otherwise obtain information, providing: